 - 1. REORGANIZATION: Many academic libraries in North America are shifting from the traditional liaison model-where a single librarian serves as a point of contact for an academic department-toward a more flexible approach, where specialized expertise in areas like bibliometrics, digital literacies, scholarly publishing, and research data management is accessible to the entire campus.
 This shift aims to provide deeper expertise, greater continuity, and less disruption in services.
 As technology has transformed the roles and services of academic libraries over the past two decades, Leddy Library's structure has remained largely unchanged, limiting its ability to fully support the university community.
 In response, Leddy Library is exploring new organizational models to align with the University's Aspire Strategic Plan (2023-2028) and better meet institutional goals. - 2.
 SPACE TRANSFORMATION: In 2023, Leddy Library received a \$1.2 million donation from the University of Windsor Graduate Student Society (GSS) to transform the main floor of the West Building.
 The GSS and campus partners are collaborating to create a versatile space that meets various student needs.
 The entrance, featuring bookshelves and flexible furniture, opens into a study area with tables, chairs, and study pods equipped with tech hookups for small groups.
 A reading room with long tables and a cozy "fire pit" will provide a comfortable space for conversations and presentations.
+It is anticipated that the new space will be completed in the Winter 2025 semester.
 The GSS chose Leddy Library for this donation to support a project aligned with its core pillars: academics, student life, and graduation preparation.
-Leddy Library, a welcoming space for all students, is grateful for this recognition and looks forward to continuing its partnership with the GSS.

-- 3. EFFICIENICES and INVESTMENTS: As budgetary challenges continue to escalate; Leddy Library will ensure responsible spending and maximum efficiencies.
+Leddy Library, a welcoming space for all students, is grateful for this recognition and looks forward to continuing its partnership with the GSS. - 3.
+EFFICIENICES and INVESTMENTS: As budgetary challenges continue to escalate; Leddy Library will ensure responsible spending and maximum efficiencies.
 Leddy Library will continue to evaluate resources and services.
 To maximize efficiencies, Leddy Library will migrate our institutional repository infrastructure to Scholaris, a national shared repository service.
 Scholaris is being developed by the Canadian Association of Research Libraries (CARL), the Ontario Council of University Libraries (OCUL) and the University of Toronto Libraries (UTL), regional consortia, academic libraries, repository practitioners and communities of experts. - 4.
 RECORDS MANAGEMENT: Leddy Library and its Archives will continue to contribute to the collaborative work of developing and implementing a university-wide records management process.
 Effective records management-covering the creation, access, retention, and disposal of records-is essential for meeting legal and ethical obligations and fulfilling stakeholder expectations.
 Ensuring the security, reliability, and authenticity of records is critical.
-A university-wide policy would include retention schedules to preserve historically valuable records in the Archives, while disposing of others when no longer needed.
-This process will be guided by current professional standards and best practices, particularly addressing the management of digitally born records.
+A university-wide policy would include retention schedules to preserve